 Morning: Experience the revival of the storied La Paloma Café.
 Kick off a weekend morning with a vanilla-dipped french toast, date syrup and whipped crème fraîche, or dive into the huevos rancheros featuring a mouthwatering smoked queso fresco.
 (Scarlett Begonia is an equally excellent breakfast spot if you’re visiting midweek.)

 Afternoon: Spend the afternoon in wine country bliss, painting and sipping in a vineyard with Art Spot on Wheels and take home a personalized canvas to memorialize your getaway.
-Continue your excursion with tastings at Zaca Mesa Winery and Beckman Vineyards, two compelling producers among Santa Ynez Valley’s esteemed roster of critically acclaimed wineries.
+Continue your excursion with tastings at Zaca Mesa Winery and Beckmen Vineyards, two compelling producers among Santa Ynez Valley’s esteemed roster of critically acclaimed wineries.

 Evening: Back on the coast, head to Bettina, a cozy Montecito restaurant that specializes in one-of-a-kind pizzas using creative ingredient combinations and hand-pulled mozzarella.
-Cap the night off with a cocktail at San Ysidro Ranch’s Plow & Angel.
+Cap the night off with a cocktail at San Ysidro Ranch’s Speakeasy at Plow & Angel.